Order Behavior

 }

-When trading both sides of a strategy, TradersPost requires that the exit be a market order.
-We will wait for 2 minutes for the market exit order to fill before submitting the entry order.
-If the exit order takes longer than 2 minutes to fill, the trade will fail and you will be notified via email and you will need to take manual action.
+When trading both sides of a strategy (bullish and bearish), TradersPost will wait for 2 minutes for the exit order to fill before submitting the entry order.
+If the exit order takes longer than 2 minutes to fill, the trade will fail and the exit order will remain open.

 Manually Manage Both Sides